USA and the UK

 K3 Visa application fees

-Fees are charged at different stages of your K3 Visa application process:
+Fees will be charged at different stages of your K3 Visa application process:

-The total cost of a K3 Visa is usually up to $994, but there may be other services fees.
+The total cost of a K3 Visa is usually around $994, but there may be other services fees to consider.

 How to extend a K3 Visa